Universal Credit is a benefit payment. You'll find lots of information about it on the Understanding Universal Credit website.

 If you are already claiming these benefits or tax credits you don’t need to do anything now.
 The Department for Work and Pensions will get in touch with you before there are any changes to your benefits or tax credits.
 We know that a lot of NCHA customers still haven't been moved over to Universal Credit - the process is expected to last until 2024.

 How to claim

 We don't want you to feel anxious about Universal Credit, but we do want to help you get ready.
 You can watch our video guides below, or download our budget planner:

-You can also contact us and ask to speak to your income officer about how NCHA can support you through the process.
+You can also contact us and ask to speak to your money matters co-ordinator about how NCHA can support you through the process.

 The benefit cap

 The benefit cap is a limit on the total amount of benefit you can get.
 It applies to most people aged 16 or over who have not reached State Pension age.